-In this reflection, Jacobo Nájera shares with us one of his metaphors about his journey through technology and the internet from crafts… Enjoy it!
+Through this introspective story, Jacobo Nájera shares with us a metaphor about his journey through technology and the internet as a craftwork… Enjoy it!

 If I had to choose a beginning to the crafting path, it would surely be the first time I rode a bike.
 To me, riding a bicycle means an opportunity to explore and ponder about trust and freedom, an experience where our bodies shape the memory of the journeys made.